A People’s Inquiry: The Case for an Independent and Peaceful Australia

-What are the costs and consequences of Australia’s involvement in US-led wars?
+What are the costs and consequences of Australia’s involvement in US-led wars and the US Alliance?

 The Independent and Peaceful Australia Network (IPAN) invites you to participate in a national public inquiry into the costs and consequences of the Australia-US Alliance for the Australian people, and invites proposals in relation to measures that could assist in achieving a genuinely independent and peaceful foreign policy for Australia.